XenonAbe/SlickGrid/README.md

 6. Implemented the total plugin (footer), its stays at the bottom (make sure to enable `enableAddRow` to prevent the last row hiding).
     - It fire `onRendered` event each time the footer created and recalculated (`onDataviewRefreshed` - DataView {insert, delete etc..}, `onColumnsReordered`, `onColumnsResized` and `onInitialize` Grid).
-    - Override `updateSummaryData` method to calculate the total row columns values.
+    - Pass `updateSummaryData` method in options and implement to calculate the total row columns values.
         - It it will receive 3 parameters `items`, `columns` and `callback`.
         - One must call the callback with data (see example in the totals plugin code for example).
     - You can pass `aggregator` for each column in the column definition.
         - Aggregator will receive 4 parameters `{sum: <<values>>, values: [<values>>]}, columnDef, event, args`.
         - It must return the value.

 #### How to install this package

 `bower mslickgrid`